-A few weeks ago, I invited Marc–an IT consultant who had worked with me for a few months last year and gotten some very good results–to lunch.
-We set the date, and then Marc said: “I’ll be there…unless someone calls me with work that needs to be done that day…I mean, business comes first, right?”
+A while ago, I invited Marc–an insurance broker who had worked with me for a few months and got some very good results–to lunch.
+We set the date, and then Marc said: “I’ll be there…unless someone calls me with something that needs to be done that day…I mean, business comes first, right?”

 After I hung up the phone I thought about how Marc’s response to my lunch invitation actually hinted at the work we both knew still needed to be done: Marc’s agreements were often statements without substance.
 In this case, his loose commitment was actually a non-promise.

-Marc would tell clients he could probably finish a project in a day, even when he knew that was impossible.
+Marc would tell clients he could probably get back to them with quotes in a day, even when he knew that was impossible.
 He told creditors that he’d try to have them paid by Friday, and the check wouldn’t be sent until the next week.

 I coach my clients to “under-promise and over-deliver”.
 Marc was so worried about pleasing his clients and vendors that he had taken to over-promising and under-delivering—making shaky agreements up front, and ultimately, not being able to deliver on them.